kocoico/fuzen-pcache/fuzen-pcache/README.md

 ?>

 Step 3 - Until your page code, please, create a instance of FuzenCacheControl.
 The constructor have 2 params.
 First param is the time-life of your page cached.
 The second param is the path to their page file cached.
-Below the example show how configure time-life for 8 hours and index page.
+Below the example show how configure time-life for 60 minutes or 1 hour and index page.
 <?php
 require_once ("engine/util/FuzenCacheControl.php");
-$fuzenCacheControl = new FuzenCacheControl(8, "cache/index.html");
+$fuzenCacheControl = new FuzenCacheControl(60, "cache/index.html");
 ?>

 Step 4 - End of your ALL code page, please call endCache method.